Dgandhi610/DhruviSoapSide/DhruviSoapSide/Readme.txt

 As I have already added the field while seeding database, for Quality, I did not need to create one for rating.

-I skipped that part and started part-9
+I skipped that part and started part-9 examined the following mentioned in part-9&10.!!!!!

+{Finally done with the Tutorial!}

+Working on CSS!